 Where: 500 Northeast Captain Michael King Smith Way, McMinnville

-The following events have been canceled this year.
+The following events have been canceled, are on hold, or are unconfirmed this year.

 Take a Christmas walk through a lighted, wooded “Fantasy Trail,” decorated with thousands of lights for your Christmas enchantment.
 You can also walk through a 40-foot castle with Christmas scenes, a tunnel, maze, crooked house, suspension bridge and more.
 Plus, there’s a bonfire nightly!

 Where: Wenzel Farm, 19754 South Ridge, Oregon City